-The brick fortifications were erected in the first half of the 14th century, and their construction continued for another 50 years.
+The brick fortifications of Słupsk (Stolpe) began to be erected in the first half of the 14th century, after the town was chartered under the Lübeck Law in 1310.
+Their construction continued for the next fifty years, but in 1325 still the palisade was recorded in documents.
 Firstly, the lower parts of the three main gates were constructed.
 The second stage of the fortifications lasted from 1348 to 1385 and at that time the gates and walls from the south, west and north were raised.
 Eastern section on the Słupia river was erected at the beginning of the 15th century.

-Medieval fortifications, deprived of their original functions, began to fall into ruin.
-They were overbuilt by residential houses and economic buildings or stripped of brick.
+In the early modern period, more serious work on earth fortifications was undertaken in the Słupsk only in 1624 in the face of the Thirty Years’ War.
+However, they were not completed and were implemented only by the Swedes after taking the town in 1630.
+In the second half of the 17th century and in the 18th century, walls began to lose their importance.
+Eventually, the medieval fortifications, deprived of their original functions, gradually fell into ruin.
+It were overbuilt by residential houses and economic buildings or stripped of brick.
 In 1834 the Powder Tower was dismantled, and in the 1860s the Holstein Gate and significant parts of the walls, in the north and west.

-Over time, as the town fortifications developed, additional gates were created and, in fact, wicket gates.
-They were the Blacksmith Gate made between 1410-1415 in the eastern part of the wall, consisting of a passageway flanked by a semi-circular tower.
-The Monks Gate was located in the south-western part of the walls next to the Dominican monastery.
-It was probably built in the early seventeenth century during the modern modernization of the town’s defense equipment.
-The Owls Gate, of which the oldest source dates back to 1531, was located near the south-western corner of the wall.
+Over time, as the town fortifications developed, additional gates, or rather posterns were built.
+It was the Blacksmith’s Gate, made in the years 1410-1415 in the eastern part of the walls, consisting of a passageway flanked by a semi-circular tower.
+The Monk’s Gate was located in the south-western part of the walls next to the Dominican Friary.
+It was probably made at the beginning of the 17th century during the early modern modernization of the town’s defenses.
+The Owl Gate, the oldest record of which dates back to 1531, was located near the south-western corner of the wall.

 Lukas E, Średniowieczne mury miejskie na Pomorzu Zachodnim.
 Poznań 1975.